Health and Safety in Fossil Preparation

 All mechanical fossil preparation techniques have the potential to create dust, ranging from the least amount of dust from hammer and chisel, through pneumatic chiselling (air scribes) in the middle and grinding as the greatest silica dust producer.
 Air abrasives also create a lot of dust, but the majority doesn’t contain silica.

-Many countries have a ‘maximum exposure limit’ in employment law, which in Britain and the EU is 0.1mg/mof respirable crystalline silica dust exposure over the course of an 8 hour period.
+Many countries have a ‘maximum exposure limit’ in employment law, which in Britain and the EU is 0.1mg/m3 of respirable crystalline silica dust exposure over the course of an 8 hour period.
 In the USA the level is half of that at 0.05mg/m3.
 This does not mean that this amount of inhalation is safe, just that it is reasonably practicable to keep exposure below these levels.
 It can take as little as a few minutes to reach this Maximum Exposure Limit when using air scribes without a mask.

 Employers are legally bound to reduce employee exposure to below this limit to be considered safe, and even then there must be risk assessments and medical surveillance in place.
 Employees are to follow the rules that the employer is obliged to set.